How to file a Trademark in Uruguay?

 Representation by a Intellectual Property Agent

-Please note that a general power of attorney is admitted and we can use it to file any number of applications on behalf of the same client.
+Please note that we accept a general power of attorney and use it to file multiple applications on behalf of the same client.

 Goytia & Associates has local offices in Uruguay and in key cities of the world to ensure the best quality of IP service.
 Our extensive coverage of +120 countries enables our clients to effectively manage multiple filings and cases through one centralized agent.